Siding Removal and Disposal: Procedures and Regulations

 The 1% asbestos threshold by weight is the federal regulatory boundary established under NESHAP.
 Some states apply a lower threshold; California, for example, enforces a 0.1% threshold under the California Air Resources Board's (CARB) Asbestos Airborne Toxic Control Measure (ATCM, 17 CCR §93105).

 Contractors operating below the regulated threshold on non-hazardous materials are governed primarily by state contractor licensing boards and local building department requirements.
-Navigating the service provider landscape across these categories is addressed in the siding directory purpose and scope reference and through the how to use this siding resource page.
+Navigating the service provider landscape across these categories is addressed in the siding provider network purpose and scope reference and through the how to use this siding resource page.

 References